 As conditioned, the Project incorporates permeable paving and bioswales to reduce stormwater flows and native plantings which require less watering.
 The Project will achieve Title 24 energy efficiency in compliance with the State Building Code.
 The Planning Commission could recommend that the Project incorporate solar as part of the Building Permit process.
 The proposed roof plan does not currently include solar panels although a location is reserved for them on the plans.
-Special Condition 20 can be recommended by the Planning Commission.
+Special Condition 20 was recommended by the Planning Commission.

-Special Condition 20: The Building Permit application plans shall include solar panels on the roof.
+Special Condition 20: The building permit application plans shall include solar panels on the roof, which shall be installed prior to the final of the building permit.